callawaycloud/ScheduledTestRunner/README.md

 ```
 TestRunScheduler testRunner = new TestRunScheduler();
-String sch = '0 3 * * * ?'; // schedule interval time
+String sch = '0 0 3 * * ?'; // schedule interval time
 System.Schedule('Test Runner', sch, testRunner);
 ```

-Schedule the processor to check for finished test runs hourly:
+Schedule the processor to check for finished test runs hourly, or more often if you want:

 ```
 TestRunProcesssor testProcessor = new TestRunProcesssor();